- A well-negotiated commercial lease can lead to a happy landlord-tenant relationship.

 In these cases, you need to have your business as an LLC, corporation, or a similar entity.
 Creating one of these entities benefits you by separating your personal assets from the business.
 This means that if someone seeks damages against your business—for instance, if someone sues your business or if you end up breaking a lease you signed with your business—then they can’t also go after your personal assets.
 We highly recommend that each business form one of those entities for that kind of broad protection, including with commercial leases.

 In short, setting up the proper legal entity for your business is always a good idea before you move into a space with a commercial lease.
 Whether a corporation, an LLC, or a PLLC, we can help you determine what kind of entity is right for your business and fill out the proper forms.
 Learn more about LLCs here, PLLCs here, or reach out to schedule a consultation.
+And if you do have to sign a personal guarantee, we can help you understand it and potentially negotiate some limits on your personal liability.

 Let’s talk about rent.
 You would expect the amount of rent to be steady and clearly spelled out in the lease.
 However, much to the tenant’s surprise and chagrin, commercial leases often break with that expectation.
 Most leases will include various forms of additional rent.
 Most landlords only discuss additional rent after sending the lease, so it’s important to watch out for additional rent provisions.
 Different types of leases will include different rent costs.
 Triple net leases, for instance, have a nasty reputation as the costliest for tenants.
 Modified gross leases fall somewhere in the middle of the price range.
+And gross leases, which are not as common, are the clearest on costs for the tenant.

 Let’s first explain triple net leases.
 In a triple net lease, the landlord passes three costs to the tenant: specifically insurance, taxes, and maintenance.
 The landlord essentially hands all of their risks to the tenant.
 With these types of leases, a tenant can sometimes get a reduced base rent, but it doesn’t always happen.

 Be aware that your taxes and insurance rates could also increase.
 If you sign a lease saying that you’ll pay for those costs, then you’ll generally be stuck paying them even if they go up.
+You should request documentation of the last 2-3 years’ taxes and insurance costs.
+While this won’t guarantee what increases you might face, it can give you an idea of the history for the space.

 4) Term of a Commercial Lease